 Now the stock-option method eventually has you give up stock in your company.
 But what happens if you don’t want to give up stock?
 There’s another way to offer long-term employee incentives.
 Some people call this incentive strategy phantom stock or stock appreciation rights.
 Basically, in this method, you’re providing money to the employee without ceding ownership or control.

 Within a phantom stock-option, you can create a bonus structure for key employees that pays them based on a “phantom,” or figurative ownership, share in your company.
 So while you own 100% of the stock in your corporation (member units is an LLC), you can pay your employees an ownership percentage when your company does well.
 That way, your employees don’t get all up in your business, so to speak, but they stay motivated and dedicated to your end goals.

 Not all employees see a long-term reward as a reason to stay at a place of employment.
-Business owners should probably offer “sweet treats” along the way.
-Short-term employee incentive plans can keep our team members happy and motivated so they don’t look for positions at our competing companies.
-We don’t want to train our employees to work for or to become our competition.
+Therefore, business owners should probably offer “sweet treats” along the way.
+Short-term employee incentive plans can keep your team members happy and motivated so they don’t look for positions at your competing companies.
+You don’t want to train your employees to work for or to become your competition.
 Positive reinforcement and instant gratification can work like a carrot held out on a stick does for a donkey.
 Short-term employee incentives can also foster team member harmony and cohesion.

 So what types of things might motivate employees?